 — Ed B., VA

 I want to thank you on behalf of fledgling banjo pickers everywhere for what you do.
-Pete, I have just about every DVD and book on banjo playing out there, and I do learn something from each of them, but you have the ability to make me think I can play anything (with practice, practice, practice, of course)!
-Your teaching style is second to none and I thoroughly enjoy coming home and picking with your jamming DVDs, though I haven’t progressed beyond the slow-jam, I listen to the intermediate one all of the time.
+Pete, I have just about every video and book on banjo playing out there, and I do learn something from each of them, but you have the ability to make me think I can play anything (with practice, practice, practice, of course)!
+Your teaching style is second to none and I thoroughly enjoy coming home and picking with your jamming videos, though I haven’t progressed beyond the slow-jam, I listen to the intermediate one all of the time.
 I have become a huge fan of Hot Rize, and I also am really impressed with Flexigrass.

 If I am ever in the area when you are conducting one of your camps, you can bet I’ll be there.

 Once again, thanks so much for taking the time to write.
-You reinforced the image you project on your DVD’s and have motivated me to play some more!
+You reinforced the image you project on your videos and have motivated me to play some more!
 (Notice “play” sounds like so much more fun than “practice”!)

 — Jay F., Okinawa